smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/SQLserver/installation/README.md

   * The password for the rif40 login is random; this user is purely present to own objects;
   * The default database is *sahsuland_dev*;
 - The application is installed in the *rif40* schema and data is installed in the *rif_data* schema; both owned by the *rif40* role;
-- The test database is for building geosptial data.
+- The test database is for building geospatial data.
 SQL Server express databases are limited to 10G in size; so to maximise the size of data that can be processed a separate database is used.

 ## 2.1 Network connection errors